Direct-To-Film (DTF): Image Processing

 By default, an Auto white option is created as part of a DTF PMM and the Auto white behavior depends on what White percentage, White generation and choke has been applied during initial profile creation.

-To add custom Image Processing steps leave the "Auto White" option in place and when right-clicking “Auto White,” a menu will appear with the option to “Add New Image Step.”
+To add custom Image Processing, right click on the PMM mode in Calibrator, a menu will appear with the option to “Add New Image Step.”
 An Image Step can include an image edit, DTG preset, or a sample document with embedded changes.

 Image Processing: Image Edit